apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

         FROM GleambookUsers user, GleambookMessages msg
         WHERE msg.authorId = user.id;

-In SQL++, this _SELECT *_ query will produce a new nested record for each user/message pair.
+In SQL++, this _SELECT *_ query will produce a new nested object for each user/message pair.
-Each result record contains one field (named after the "user" variable) to hold the user record and another field (named after the "msg" variable) to hold the matching message record.
+Each result object contains one field (named after the "user" variable) to hold the user object and another field (named after the "msg" variable) to hold the matching message object.
 Note that the nested nature of this SQL++ _SELECT *_ result is different than traditional SQL, as SQL was not designed to handle the richer, nested data model that underlies the design of SQL++.